27 Popular Foods in Argentina You Have to Try

 It plays a major part in Argentina food culture and you’ll see a parrilla (steakhouse/restaurant) every few blocks.

 Make sure to be emphatic on how you want it cooked as they tend to overcook steaks here.
-If you want it rare, ask for it vuelta y vuelta.
+If you want it rare, ask for it vuelta y vuelta, while flipping your palm face up to face down.

-Popular cuts are bife de chorizo (sirloin), vacio (a flank steak), and lomo (tenderloin, great for lean meat lovers like me).
+Popular cuts are bife de chorizo (sirloin), vacio (a flank steak with a fat cap), and lomo (lean tenderloin).

 If you’re starving and want to try everything, order a parrillada, which includes a variety of cuts ranging from sweetbreads and blood sausage to tira de asado (ribs) and steak.

-For a complete guide to red meat in Argentina, read my Beefy Guide to Eating Steak in Argentina, with tips on navigating the menu, cuts of meat, and the 8 best steakhouses in Buenos Aires.
+FOR MORE STEAK: Read my Beefy Guide to Eating Steak in Argentina, with tips on navigating the menu, cuts of meat, and the 10 best steakhouses in Buenos Aires.

 A hand holding a prong pokes at a steak on a grill filled with meat and sausage

-An asado is more than the meat, it’s an event a major pillar of Argentina food culture.
+We’ve already discussed steak but an asado is more than the meat, it’s an event and major Argentina food tradition.

 Families get together every week for Sunday asados.
 Friends grill kilos of meat for birthdays, celebrations, and on your average Tuesday.

-Steaks are seasoned only with salt and placed on the grill over a low fire to cook evenly and slowly.
+Steaks are seasoned only with salt to not cover the flavor of the meat and placed on the grill over a low fire to cook evenly and slowly.

 First come the achuras (sweetbreads, intestines, and the like), chorizos, and provoleta.